Yes, there is a right way to write a fitness class description.

 It tells them where to park.
 (Aside: Please tell them where to park!)

-How to Write Better Fitness Class Descriptions for Yoga and Barre Studios
+How to Write a Good Fitness Class Description for Yoga and Barre Studios

 Give a Clear Overview of the Class Vibe

-Right off the bat, let them know exactly what to expect if they sign up.
+Right off the bat, use the class description to let them know exactly what to expect if they sign up.

 The first couple of sentences of any fitness class description should break down the personality of your studio and classes.